Inmate who shot film inside a Florida prison gets busted — again — with bootleg camera

 Whitney is serving 30 years for drug trafficking.
 His prison record, as of about 1 p.m. on Monday, didn’t show him receiving a disciplinary report or any gain time lost for the phone.
 The use of force is being reviewed by the Office of Inspector General, FDC said.

+Whitney had been placed in administrative confinement, a form of incarceration more restrictive than general population. n

 Despite being outlawed, cell phones are ever-present in Florida prisons.
 According to an FDC report, nearly 9,000 cell phones were seized in the most recent 12-month period recorded.
-Most come through corrections officers who can make profits off of giving it to inmates and selling access, Ron McAndrew, a prison consultant and former warden, said earlier this month.
+Most come through corrections officers, who can make profits by serving as conduits, Ron McAndrew, a prison consultant and former warden, said earlier this month.

 Secretary Mark Inch has attributed the system’s contraband problem to low wages for staff.
 FDC employees make a base salary of $33,500, according to the department’s website, and work 12-hour shifts.